tombensve/APS/APS-UserGuide/docs/src/APSUserGuide.md

 * A log veiwer web application supporting reqular expression filters on log information and a live log view.
 This is waiting on Vaadin 7.1 which will support server push.
 Another alternative is to go pure GWT and use Errai for this, but I rather continue with Vaadin having all admin webs looking and feeling the same.

-* Synchronizing configurations between installations so that all configuration for all configuration environments can be edited in one place and automatically be distributed to each installation.
-This would also make it possible to configure installations without deployed admin webs.

 * Anything else relevant I come up with and consider fun to do :-).

 ### Ideas